Skip to main content

 Step 3: Test the Changes

 Make sure to test it using an affiliate link and confirm you are properly tracking and attributing orders to creators.
+Refer to How to test your AST tracking setup.

 Variable Descriptions